klablink/meteor-mocha-core/README.md

 ## Mocha configuration with .mocharc file
 <!-- Please keep this section in sync with meteortesting:mocha package -->

-You can configure the mocha runner with a `.mocharc.js` or a `.mocharc.json` file at the root of your meteor app.
-You can find examples of config files [here](https://github.com/mochajs/mocha/tree/master/example/config).
+You can configure the mocha runner with a `.mocharc.js` or a `.mocharc.json` file at the root of your Meteor app.
+This package uses mocha programmatically, so it supports a constrained list of options.

-Please keep in mind that all options might not be compatible with how the Meteor test runner operates.
+* Read more about using mocha and supported options [here](https://github.com/mochajs/mocha/wiki/Using-Mocha-programmatically).
+* You can find examples of config files [here](https://github.com/mochajs/mocha/tree/master/example/config).

 ### Example